Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 Use [withContext] to update the value of the thread-local in a coroutine, see [asContextElement] for more details.

 Alternatively, a value can be stored in a mutable box like `class Counter(var i: Int)`, which is, in turn, stored in a thread-local variable.
-However, in this case you are fully responsible to synchronize potentially concurrent modifications to the variable in this mutable box.
+However, in this case, you are fully responsible to synchronize potentially concurrent modifications to the variable in this mutable box.

-For advanced usage, for example for integration with logging MDC, transactional contexts or any other libraries which internally use thread-locals for passing data, see the documentation of the [ThreadContextElement] interface that should be implemented.
+For advanced usage, for example, for integration with logging MDC, transactional contexts or any other libraries that internally use thread-locals for passing data, see the documentation of the [ThreadContextElement] interface that should be implemented.

 <!--- MODULE kotlinx-coroutines-core -->